 Sign up for an Epic Games account

 If you want to play online with others across different Fortnite platforms, you will need to link your platform to your Epic Games account.
-Players on iOS, Android, Windows, and Mac have to make that link to play anyway.
-PlayStation 4 and Xbox One players can link to their Epic account on the game’s official website.
+Players on Android and Windows have to make that link to play anyway.
+PlayStation and Xbox console players can link to their Epic account on the game’s official website.
 Nintendo Switch players are asked to link to their Epic account when they start their game.

 Adding your Fortnite online friends across platforms

 Getting together with your friends online in Fortnite is actually pretty easy.
-On the consoles, iOS, and Android, you can add any friend with an Epic Games account directly through the game, via the main menu.
-Mac and PC gamers can do the same via the Epic Games Launcher.
+On console and Android, you can add friends with an Epic Games account directly through the game via the main menu.
+PC gamers can do the same via the Epic Games Launcher.
 There’s also the option of using the game’s Party Finder feature to search for any of your Epic Games account friends across platforms if they happen to be online.

 The game also has a Squad Fill feature that lets you auto-fill a party with random users not on your friends list.
 However, you have to be in a cross-platform party to play against players on other platforms.

 Here’s the most important part of the Fortnite cross-platform feature.
-If you want to play Fortnite with the most online friends across the most platforms, your best bet is to play on the Windows, Mac, iOS and Android versions of the game.
-Those players can battle with any other player, including Xbox One, PlayStation 4 and Nintendo Switch Fortnite gamers.
+If you want to play Fortnite with the most online friends across most platforms, your best bet is to play on Windows, Android, Xbox One, Xbox Series X/S, Nintendo Switch, and PlayStation 4 and 5 versions of the game.
+Those players can battle with any other player on those platforms.

 Also, Android players can only play against PC, Switch, PlayStation, and Xbox One players if those players join a crossplay party.
 If that’s the case, then they will be placed in crossplay matchmaking queues.